 Often, we can live out of our wounds around gender and fears surrounding our aging bodies.
-What does it mean to reclaim those areas around our bodies and sense of masculinity and femininity?
+What does it mean to reclaim our bodies and sense of masculinity and femininity?
 I use the word “reclaim” intentionally.
-There have been things in our gender, sexuality and bodies that have been taken, stolen or exploited.
+There have been aspects of our gender, sexuality and bodies that have been taken, stolen or exploited.
 Many of us have felt rejected due to ways people around us judge our bodies and adequacy as men and women.
 What does it mean to take back that ground—to reclaim it?
-I offer some thoughts—none of them necessarily new or earth shattering, but can serve as helpful reminders.
+I offer some thoughts—none of them necessarily new or earth shattering, but each can serve as helpful reminders.

 Reframing Things/Activities to Gender Neutral

 When you take a step back and really think about it, most of the activities we do are essentially “gender neutral”.
 Now I’m not advocating for living as “neuter” people and obliterating the reality of gender as our culture does sometimes.
 I’m just saying that most of our hobbies, activities and interests are neither primarily in the male or female camp.
-Yet, they might be relegated to a certain camp due to the above stereotypes or gender roles (ie only woman sew).
-I say take risks, cooperate with the gifts God has given you and become a more interesting and full person.
+Yet, they might be relegated to a certain camp due to the above stereotypes or gender roles (i.e., only woman sew).
+I say, “Let’s take risks, cooperate with the gifts God has given us and become more interesting and full persons.”

 The first step in reclaiming the body is to simply take care of it.
 What ways do you nurture and care for yourself?
 What are things that give you legitimate pleasure?
 Are you exercising, eating right, and going to the doctor and dentist?
 It’s surprising how hard self-care can be sometimes.
 It’s easy to neglect these things in our fast paced culture.
 Our bodies are the place that God resides.
 Your body is a gift.

 Often we live in the virtual world—always in front of a screen.
 In what ways can you come out of that world and be attentive and present to the real world?
-Present to the people, sights, smells and sounds around you?
+Are you present to the people, sights, smells and sounds around you?
 God has given us our senses to enjoy and experience the world.
-Take the earbuds out and take a mindful walk and pay attention to the things around you.
+Take the earbuds out; take a mindful walk and pay attention to the things around you.

 Just as we think through our stories surrounding gender, we also need to look back on our experience with our body.
 What influenced our positive or negative views of ourselves?
 Did you embrace or reject aspects of your body?
 What did others affirm or reject?
 Once again, God wants to do some deeper healing towards our self-acceptance.

 We live in a fallen world where something is wrong with just about everything.
 Christ, by taking on human flesh, gender and sexuality has ultimately redeemed what God has created.
 His Spirit resides in our flesh.
 We are created in the Image of the Trinity.
 God created sex.
-All of these are incarnational pictures of God and His relationship with us.
+We are incarnational pictures of God and His relationship with us.
 God gave us gender and our bodies to enjoy Him and to live out our purpose in His world.
-What a great thing to remember.
+What a great thing to remember!

 Make a Difference in Someone's Life